maleckicoa/Sparkify-Project/README.md

 Following files are attached to this repository:

 - Sparkify_Big.ipynb - Jupyter Notebook with the complete analysis of the full dataset (12GB) <br>
-Should be run on Amazon AWS.
+Should be run on Amazon AWS
 - Sparkify_Big.html -  the HTML page of the Sparkify_Big.ipynb file

 - Sparkify_Small.ipynb - Jupyter Notebook with the analysis of the sample dataset (128MB)